DoaaMosalam/LearnKotlin/ReadMe.txt

-* This project to learn programming kotlin language from Udem Course (Mohammed Tamer && Hassan Fulaih)
+* This project to learn programming kotlin language